![]() Anatomy of a glacier |

 Glacial Landforms

-Glaciers have tremendous power to drastically transform landscapes over relatively short periods of time.
-Water, ice, and wind sculpted soil and rock into landforms that we can see today in northern Washington.
+Glaciers and ice sheets have tremendous power to drastically transform landscapes over relatively short periods of time.
+Most glacial landforms in Washington are the result of ice sheets.

 Get the Poster